topcoderinc/Headlessrefapp/readme.md

   - *Number of async XHRs per screen*:count all asynchronous XHR Network Requests from the network file when each URL is loaded
   - *Number of sync XHRs per screen*:count all synchronous XHR Network Requests from the network file when each URL is loaded
   - *Total memory utilization per screen*:extract the total memory consumed when each URL is loaded, the unit is MB
-  - *Total CPU utilization per screen*:extract the total CPU consumed when each URL is loaded, the unit is MHz
+  - *Total CPU percent per screen*:extract the total CPU percent consumed when each URL is loaded
   - *Page size of a given route/screen*:Total Download of HTML/IMG/Scripts everything (in MB) for each URL loaded